NeurodataWithoutBorders/nwb_hackathons/HCK10_2021_Remote/projects/dandi/README.md

 ## Progress and Next Steps

+This ended up not being particularly successful.

+What was successful was a large amount of development progress towards migrating to the new DANDI API, which is able to support much larger files and will provide support for publishing Dandisets and DOIs.

 <!--Populate this section as you are making progress before/during/after the hackathon-->
 <!--Describe the progress you have made on the project,e.g., which objectives you have achieved and how.-->
 <!--Describe the next steps you are planing to take to complete the project.-->